Yluro/cosmochlore/README.md

 1. **Fibonacci-sphere seeding**: $$N$$ orientation vectors are spread evenly over the unit sphere and each is scored, giving a good starting point without an expensive exhaustive search.
 2. **Nelder-Mead refinement**: starting from the best seed, a derivative-free Nelder-Mead optimisation (up to `--iterations` steps) refines the rotation axis to (locally) minimize the deviation.
+3. The deviation is defined as the $$S_Q(\^OQ)$$ minimised over the best permutation of points using the Hungarian algorithm.
+This minimisation is atom-sensitive, that is, atoms are only matched with others of the same element.

-The reported deviation is the CShM  mismatch between the structure and every symmetry operation of the target point group at the best orientation found.
+The reported deviation is the CSoM between the structure and every symmetry operation of the target point group at the best orientation found.

 ## The `odis` algorithm

 `odis` reports the classic `OctaDist` bond-length and angular distortion parameters for a six-coordinate centre — mean M–X distance, `zeta` (bond-length distortion), `delta` (normalized bond-length variance), `sigma` (cis-angle distortion) and `tau` (trans-angle distortion) — plus `mu`, the norm of the mean ligand-vector (a measure of how far the centre sits from the ligands' vector centroid).

-It then runs `cshm` against the ideal octahedron/trigonal prism and `csom` against the point groups most commonly seen in octahedral distortions, to give a fuller picture of how (and how much) the coordination sphere departs from an ideal octahedron.
+Aditionally, the odis module runs `cshm` against the ideal octahedron/trigonal prism and `csom` against the point groups most commonly seen in octahedral distortions, to give a fuller picture of the distortion of the coordination sphere.

 ## Acknowledgements

 This project reimplements the shape-measure methodology originally developed for the `SHAPE` program and continued in [`cosymlib`](https://github.com/GrupEstructuraElectronicaSimetria/cosymlib) by the Electronic Structure Group at the Universitat de Barcelona.
-Cosmochlore is an independent, from-scratch Rust implementation and is not affiliated with the original authors.
+Cosmochlore is an independent, from-scratch implementation and is not affiliated with the original authors.

 ## License